manikmalik1999/EARL_Website/README.md

 **EARL-Website**

-This is the website of the Robotics Lab of UIET(EARL), Panjab University, Chandigarh.
+This is the website of the Robotics Lab of UIET(EAR), Panjab University, Chandigarh.